eResearchSandpit/swcmeethpc/04-optimisation.md

 ~~~
 The `module load` command changes the shell environment, allowing us to override the standard version of Python with the "accelerated" version.

 Let's run the same example again.
-We first have to tell the MKL how many processors it should use by setting a so-called "environment variable" - MKL can use several processors in parallel to compute the results, enabling further speedups:
+We first have to tell MKL how many processors it should use by setting a so-called "environment variable".
+Environment variables work like `bash` variables, but they can be read by every program, not only `bash`.
+In this case, we use variable "MKL\_NUM\_THREADS" to tell MKL that it should use one processor for now to compute the results:
 ```
 [user@build-sb swcmeethpc]$ export MKL_NUM_THREADS=1
 [user@build-sb swcmeethpc]$ python matmulti2.py